Iceland

 The education system in Iceland is divided into four levels: pre-school, compulsory, upper secondary, and higher education.
 The system is pre-dominantly publicly funded with very few private schools.
 The central government has the overall responsibility at all levels of education and sets the policies.
 Local authorities are responsible for the operation of pre-schools and the single structure compulsory school level (primary and secondary schools) in their area.

-A fundamental principle of the Icelandic education system is that everyone should have equal opportunity to acquire an education, irrespective of sex, economic status, residential location, possible handicap, and cultural or social background.
+A fundamental principle of the Icelandic education system is that everyone should have equal opportunity to acquire an education.
 The Education Strategy 2030 was adopted in 2021 and is a ten-year plan that establishes Iceland’s objective to achieve a dynamic and flexible education system to drive economic and social change.

 The current educational challenges include a general decline in literacy and science skills and an increasing achievement gap between socially disadvantaged students and their peers (OECD, 2021).
 Although the majority of students in compulsory school report a feeling of belonging and general satisfaction in school, students of immigrant background are more likely to experience a lack of connection with teachers and their peers.